nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 </details>

-For the joy of bioinfo, strain names are replaced by ENA archive run code.
+For the joy of bioinfo, strain names are replaced by the ENA archive Run Accession.

 The HOWTO below ("rename strains in the header") allows to rename the strains.